fotonic/fotonic.github.io/_pages/about.md

 ### Who we are

 We're friends, artists, designers, developers and makers.
-Curious creativity & wild ideas of robust and scalable engineering empower us.
+Curious creativity & wild ideas of robust UX and scalable engineering empower us.

 ### Purpose

 Our goal is to share the insights we gain as we collaborate and build things for the web.
-Occasionally we'll post other stuff too.
+Occasionally we'll talk about random topics too.

 ### Find us online